isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The set of "standard" concepts is evolving as we approaches real (ISO) standardization.
+The set of "standard" concepts is evolving as we approach real (ISO) standardization.

 ##### Note